 Your name:

 Pupil's name (if relevant):

 Your relationshi p to the

-pupil (if relevant t):
+pupil (if relevan t):

 Address:

 Day time teleph one number:

 Evening telepho ne number:

-Please state who ether your complaint co oncerns a school (if so please na me the school) or the Trust.
+Please state whe ether your compla int concerns a school (if so, please na ame the school) or the Trust.

-Please give conc ise details of your com plaint (including dates, names o f witnesses etc.)
+Please give cond ise details of your complaint (including dates, names o f witnesses etc.)

-to allow the ma tter to be fully investiga ated.
+to allow the matter to be fully investigated.

-Million action if a

-hat was the outcome? aken to try and resolve your cor nplaint?
-I.e. whom have you
+• ady taken to try and resolve your cor nplaint? i.e., whom have you

-spoken to and w mat was the outcome?
+spoken to and what was the outcome?

-What actions do vou feel might resolve the problem at this stage?
+What actions do you feel might resolve the problem at this stage?

-, ····• p· •···• ··· ··· •··· •···80

-Are you attachir ng any paperwork?
-If so , please give details.
+Are you attaching any paperwork?
+If so, please give details.

 Signature:

 Date:

 Official use

 Date received: Date acknowledgement sent:

 Received by: Sent by:

-Complaint Date:

-referred to:
+Complaint referred to: Date: